ad3ller/emonitor/README.rst

 A stupidly simple command-line program for reading and recording data from serial instruments.

-Written using python 3 and tested using Anaconda on Widows 10 and Ubuntu 16.04.
+Written using python 3 and tested using Anaconda on Windows 10 and Ubuntu 16.04.

 Example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.